 The virus is transmitted by direct contact with other infected dogs or poop.
 Signs to look out for include loss of appetite, fever, vomiting, bloody diarrhea, and stomach pain.

 Ensure your dog’s vaccinations are up to date to prevent this disease.
-Your vet will be able to advise you on the specific schedule depending on your German Shepherd’s age (puppy or adult dog).
+Your vet can advise you on the specific schedule depending on your German Shepherd’s age (puppy or adult dog).

 3. Inflammatory Bowel Disease (IBD)